Campus Improvement Plan

 Counselor

-Strategy 2: Each Monday, classroom teachers will teach one of the core characteristics and conduct a community circle that relates to that core characteristic: Academically Prepared, Ethical and Service Minded, Empathetic & Self Aware, Persistent & Adaptable, Resourceful Problem Solver, Communicator & Collaborator.
+Strategy 2: Each morning, classroom teachers will conduct a community circle that relates to one of the core characteristics: Academically Prepared, Ethical and Service Minded, Empathetic & Self Aware, Persistent & Adaptable, Resourceful Problem Solver, Communicator & Collaborator.

 Strategy's Expected Result/Impact: Increased positive behavior, decreased office referrals, decreased bullying